GLOBAL MARKETS-Shares up on U.S. earnings, tech sector rallies

 Data showing groundbreaking on new U.S. homes rose in June to its fastest pace in over three years also supported the market, after a series of recent reports had pointed to worrying signs that the economy was cooling.

-Korea’s KOSPI bounced 1.6 percent despite a drop in banking shares that were hit by news that local banks were being probed by authorities investigating how a key interest rate has been set.
+Korea’s KOSPI bounced nearly 2 percent despite a drop in banking shares that were hit by news that local banks were being probed by authorities investigating how a key interest rate has been set.

-Japan’s Nikkei ended up 0.8 percent but off its highs as market players worried that a firmer yen would pressure exporters such as car makers and electronics manufacturers.
+Japan’s Nikkei was up 1 percent but off its highs as market players worried that a firmer yen would pressure exporters such as car makers and electronics manufacturers.

 On Wall Street, the S&P 500 hit its highest level since early May, helped by quarterly numbers from bellwethers such as Intel Corp and Honeywell and housing starts data that came in better than expected.